Business registration in Poland for a foreigner in 2023

 Residents of third countries can form any form of legal entity in Poland if they have any of the following

-- A residence permit issued to an entrepreneur on the basis of a CEIDG entry;
+- A residence permit issued to an entrepreneur based on CEIDG entry;

-- Residence permit issued in connection with a family connection or study;
+- Residence permit issued due to family connection or for education purposes;

 - Residence permit of a long-term resident of the EU;